shubham0503/cacheSystem/README.md

-# Cache System
-Cache system for different type of caching with Adapter Design Pattern

-**Basic Understanding of Adapter Design Pattern **Built with - php 7+

 -- Author : Shubham Sahu

+**Adapter Design Pattern for Different Type of Caching Systems **Built with - php 7+
+**Use config.php to change the cachefilename and cachefilesize